 For example, stainless steel and rubber straps are perfect for swimming and showering, while watches with leather bands are spot-on for casual everyday wear and dressier occasions.

 Note that not all the watches sport the same-sized bands, which makes their width a significant measurement to consider when replacing or switching the straps.

-A buckle is an integral component of a band when it secures the watch firmly on a wrist.
-In broad terms, there are two types of buckles – tang buckles and deployant clasps.
+A buckle/clasp is an integral component of a band when it secures the watch firmly on a wrist.
+Although the array of different types of watch clasps is quite wide, there are two most prevalent types – tang buckles and deployant clasps.

 A tang buckle is the classic fastening option that is similar to those of belts, whereas a deployant clasp is an expanding metal mechanism designed with a more fitted look.

-Although the tang buckle version is more widespread, the metal clasp is often considered more convenient because of its faster releasing and closing possibilities.
+Although the tang buckle version is more widespread, the metal clasp is often considered more convenient because of its faster and more secure releasing and closing possibilities.